21 Best Off The Beaten Path Places in Japan (2025 Guide)

 This ancient temple was believed to keep Japan’s first-ever Buddhist statue in the 7th century.

-If you are a big fan of Japanese ninjas, make sure to head over to these unique museums in Nagano:
+And if you are a big fan of Japanese ninjas, make sure to head over to these unique museums in Nagano:

 • Togakure Ninpo Museum